gbv/cocoda/docs/guide-login.md

 ![](img/cocoda-settings-account2-en.png)

 By clicking on 'Account Page' you can access the overlay of the Login-Server.
-Here you can inspect your information, logout, delete your useraccount from cocodas login(you dont delete your other accounts) and change the means of your login.
+Here you can inspect your information, logout, delete your useraccount from cocodas login(you don't delete your other accounts) and change the means of your login.

 ![](img/cocoda-loginserver-en.png)